UMAprotocol/UMIPs/price-identifier-guide.md

 **Note**: An API for accessing data is not the same thing as the markets you choose to determine the price.
 You would not say that cryptowatch is a market for data, as it is just an aggregator of market data.
 Examples of markets are “Coinbase Pro, Binance, Bitstamp.”
 Data sources are still necessary to demonstrate the accessibility of the data and are often just the specific market’s API.

+For price identifiers that are not determined by market prices, the markets and data sources format may not apply.
+In these situations, this section should inform users of how they should gather all necessary information used in the price determination process.

 **Recommended Data Sources**

 If you would like to obtain prices for Cryptocurrency pairs, [these pairs](https://cryptowat.ch/) are available via Cryptowatch.
 Forex rates are available on [TraderMade](https://tradermade.com/).